dninemfive/ktv/README.md

 - [x] TaskScheduler class to generalize the concept of running things later
 - [~] ktv features - logging programs
   - [x] log raw data to a file
-  - [~] periodically load data from a file
+  - [x] periodically load data from a file
-  - [~] generalize program details to merge them
+  - [x] generalize program details to merge them
-  - [ ] convert generalized details to Google Calendar events
+  - [~] convert generalized details to Google Calendar events
 - [~] slp features - closing programs
   - [x] program matching
   - [~] some kind of expression syntax?
   - [ ] close programs based on how long they've been running in a given period of time
-  - [ ] close programs based on their ktv categorization?
+  - [ ] close programs based on their ktv categorization
 - [~] structure config files for json use
 - [ ] pin the program to the taskbar notification section and have a UI which can be used to manage it